njo3660/rock-paper-scissors/README.md

 # rock-paper-scissors
-A project fro TOP for getting familiar using javascript on a web page
+A project from TOP for getting familiar using javascript on a web page